Susanta2006/age_calc/README.md

 # Age Calculator:
 This a tool that can tell you the exact age.
 # Desclaimer:
+© 2025 Susanta Banik.
+All Rights Reserved.

+This software is proprietary and protected by copyright law.

+Unauthorized use, reproduction, or distribution is strictly prohibited.

 Please don't Believe on fork version,if you use fork version and it not works then I am not responsible because the fork version is not mine, someone else have created it.

 The original version is here.